ssametuzun/loan-api/README.md

 ### To list loan on customer

-Users can see all loans that is on them.
-You can use this api with customer id, but if customer wants to see loans of other customers, system will now allow them

 curl --location 'http://localhost:8090/api/v1/loan/list-loan-by-customer-id?customerId=1&page=0&size=10' \
 --header 'Authorization: Bearer __TOKEN__'

 ### To pay loan

-To pay loan, user should send a request with loan id, and amount that will paid.
-Customer cannot pay the loan of other customers, system will now allow this operation

 curl --location 'http://localhost:8090/api/v1/loan/pay-loan' \
 --header 'Content-Type: application/json' \